Tijuana 2

 But it didn't end up that way.

 Even my back up plan of just getting completely drunk every night and passing out on top of my rented sheets didn't quite pan out.
-So now here it was, my last night, and I finally got it together to sit down and write.

 Maybe it was the sunset.